squidfunk/mkdocs-material/docs/alternatives.md

 - High learning curve, JavaScript knowledge mandatory
 - JavaScript ecosystem is very volatile, rather high maintenance
-- More time necessary needed to get up and running
+- More time needed to get up and running

 While [Docusaurus] is one of the best choices when it comes to documentation sites that output a single page applications, there are many more solutions,